giftedloser/create-electron-app/README.md

 * `package.json` - with all scripts and dependencies
 * `.prettierrc` and `.eslintrc` - code style configs
 * Modular feature files (e.g., `db.js` for SQLite)
-* Config files, README, and roadmap documents
+* Config files and README

 ## Adding IPC Channels